-We now demonstrate full initialization of the hydrogen nuclear spin, setting the stage to then harness the nuclear spin as a quantum memory.
-To achieve full nuclear spin initialization, we perform concatenated polarization transfer from the NV electronic spin to the X1 hydrogen nuclear spin.
+We achieve full nuclear spin initialization by performing concatenated polarization transfer from the NV electronic spin to the X1 hydrogen nuclear spin.
 Unlike NEETR, which probes nuclear resonances indirectly with partial nuclear spin polarization, we introduce a modified protocol which is designed to achieve full nuclear polarization (see sequence in \cref{fig:control}b).
 We apply Hartmann-Hahn Cross Polarization (HHCP) to implement a full $i$SWAP between the NV and X1 electronic spins, followed by sequential conditional gates on X1 for the SWAP between its electronic and nuclear spins.
 Nuclear spin polarization of the hydrogen defect is confirmed by comparing the DEER spectra before and after initialization~(\cref{fig:control}b).
 We observe the two hyperfine dips grow and shrink proportionally after performing the initialization sequence, consistent with the nuclear spin being polarized in the $\ket{\downarrow_{n}}$ state.
-From the integrated area of each peak, we estimate the polarization of the hydrogen nuclear spin to be approximately 60\%, which is slightly smaller than the maximum expected polarization of 70\% when accounting for the initial NV polarization and experimental errors in HHCP (Supplementary~\cref{sec:smFidelity}).
+From the integrated area of each peak, we estimate the polarization of the hydrogen nuclear spin to be approximately 60\%, which is slightly smaller than the maximum expected polarization of 70\% when accounting for the initial NV polarization and experimental errors in HHCP (Supplementary~\cref*{sec:smFidelity}).
 Repeated application of the initialization sequence does not significantly increase the polarization, confirming we achieve close to maximum polarization within a single repetition.
 With NEETR, the nuclear spin polarization and readout steps rely on the stronger electronic spin coupling between the NV and X defect to mediate control.
 This provides a low-overhead control solution for constructing larger electron-nuclear registers with access to long-lived nuclear spin quantum memories, as demonstrated below.